What does tax domicile Australia mean?

 - "Fund B" has a domicile in the USA

-What this means for you is simple: it's likely you will NOT have fill in extra tax forms (such as the USA's W8-BEN form) or expose yourself to extra tax laws (i.e. tax rules from overseas jurisdictions).
+When your fund/ETF says "Domiciled in Australia", what this means for you is simple: it's likely you will NOT have to fill in extra tax forms (such as the USA's W8-BEN form) or expose yourself to extra tax laws (i.e. tax rules from overseas jurisdictions).

-Tax information changes regularly and our website can be wrong, so you should always read the Product Disclosure Statement (PDS) to learn where your chosen ETF is domiciled.
-Then consult a financial adviser and tax agent.
-They will be able to tell you what this information means, if you're still confused after reading the PDS.
+The tax information on your chosen fund can change, so you should always read the Product Disclosure Statement (PDS) to learn where your chosen ETF is domiciled.
+Then consult a financial adviser and tax agent if you're confused.
+They will be able to tell you what this information means if you're still confused after reading the PDS.